empowerhack/SoulMedicine/README.md

 ## Contribute to the project

 Send an email to `hello<AT>soulmedicine.io` to learn more about how you can contribute to the project.
 We are constantly looking for more developers, project managers, content producers, and content translators.
-If you wish, you can also contribute monetarily, which helps support the server costs of running the server and continued development.
+If you wish, you can also contribute monetarily, which helps support the costs of running the server and continued development.

 ## Have Ideas or Run into Issues?